 Out in the world, a more widely seen faux pas is adding an apostrophe to make a word plural.
 So let it be known: You don’t need an apostrophe to make something plural.
 Just the “s” will do.

 This is a finer point, but once you know to look for it, you’ll see it everywhere.
 A lot of us mix up tenses in our sentences.
-We might open the sentence in past tense with “She thought” and then almost unconsciously close the sentence in present tense.
+We might open the sentence in the past tense with “She thought” and then almost unconsciously close the sentence in the present tense.

 She thought about how the smell of rhubarb pie had wafted through the apartment as she hangs up her coat in the closet.

 Proper grammar or no, you can really do anything that works for the reader.
 (Especially in fiction.
 See James Joyce, et al.) But usually, mixing tenses doesn’t.
 It leaves something that feels like a hanging note for the reader – something’s amiss, but most of them don’t know what.
 So they just furrow their brows and keep slogging on through our words.

 What’s lost is clarity.
 When are we?
 Now?
 Or then?

 It goes without saying that misspelled words can hurt your credibility.
 But did you know that one typo on your website can cut conversions by half?

 It’s true.
 At least according to British Internet marketer Charles Duncombe.
 He says he’s seen website revenues drop by half from just one typo.